 May 28 Update:

 At this time, aid workers who were evacuated due to flooding, have returned to their villages and resumed their duties.
 There are no delays or issues for travelers going to Lima, Cusco, Puerto Maldonado, Puno, Arequipa, Paracas or Piura.
-However if your itinerary includes visit to remote areas on the coast of Peru north of Lima, please verify with your operator or hotel that municipal services are fully functioning.

 All the News About Machu Picchu:

 March 26 Update: first-hand report from one of our guides.

 South of Lima, the coastal region is pretty much normal.
 Flights in and out of Lima are operating on schedule.
 A few flights taking supplies to flooded areas north of Lima were delayed or cancelled due to congested air traffic.
 The only difficulty was finding bottled drinking water in Lima city center.
 Roads to Paracas, Ica and Nazca were fine.
 The boats to Ballestas Island were operating on schedule as were the dune buggies in Huacachina.